EgShes/posts/posts/docker_compose_environments/POST.md

 ## Extending using [the _extends_ field](https://docs.docker.com/compose/extends/#extending-services)

+> Docker Compose’s extends keyword enables the sharing of common configurations among different files, or even different projects entirely.

-With this method we explicitly define services we extend from.
-It'll be a base config with some common
+With this method, we explicitly define services we extend from.
+There'll be a base config with some common
 things.

 It's worth noting that this method is deprecated and work only for Compose file versions up to 2.1.